-The announcement has had worldwide repercussions.
-A grave crisis which, if not resolved peacefully, can lead to conflict the extent and effects of which it is not easy to assess, has developed.
+The announcement has had world-wide repercussions.
+A grave crisis which, if not resolved peacefully, can lead to conflict, the extent and effects of which it is not easy to assess, has developed.
 In this crisis, the foremost consideration must be to strive for a calmer atmosphere and a rational outlook.
-When passions dominate, the real issues recede into the back. ground, or are viewed or presented so as to emphasise the differences between the disputants and to rouse or feed the passions already engendered
+When passions dominate, the real issues recede into the background, or are viewed or presented so as to emphasise the differences between the disputants and to rouse or feed the passions already engendered

-It is not easy for anyone, much less for the disputants, to escape this tragic involvement, and even for others. total objectivity is not possible. crisis of this kind we deal not merely with the issue in dispute, but we witness the upsurge and conflict of mighty forces, late as 1954.
-The original Charler of 1856 which set out the terms of the canal concession provided that the Canal "shall always remain open as a neutral passage to every merchant ship crossing from one sea to another without any distinction, exclusion, or preference of persons or nationalities . . . . . '
+It is not easy for anyone, much less for the disputants, to escape this tragic involvement, and even for others, total objectivity is not possible.
+In crisis of this kind we deal not merely with the issue in dispute, but we witness the upsurge and conflict of mighty forces.

-So, we have to deal with the problem as it confronts us or be overchelmed by it.
+So, we have to deal with the problem as it confronts us or be overhelmed by it.
 It is appropriate, therefore, to glance at the facts and the history of this problem.

-The Suez Canal Company, which is ationalised by Egypt, controls the peration and the equipment, and olds the concession of the Suez nal.
+The Suez Canal Company, which is rationalised by Egypt, controls the peration and the equipment, and olds the concession of the Suez mal.
 The Canal itself is in Egypt d an integral part of Egypt.
-The vereignty of Egypt is thus beyond estion.
-This is recognised both in Charter given to the Company in by the Viceroy of Egypt under With toman Empire as well as in Egy6 uent agreements and until as
+The vereignty of Egypt is thus beyond restion.
+This is recognised both in Charter given to the Company in the charter given to the Company in the bythe Viceroy of Egypt under With toman Empire as well as in Egypt unet agreements and until as late as 1954.
+The original Charter of 1856 which set out the terms of the canal concession provided that the Canal "shall always remain open as a neutral passage to every merchant ship crossing from one sea to another without any distinction, exclusion, or preference of persons or nationalities...."